joar7160-byte/threat-hunting-scenario-helpdesk/README.md

 # Threat Hunt Report: Helpdesk Deception
 **Participant:** Joarder Rashid
 **Date:** November 2025

 ---

 ## Platforms and Languages Leveraged
 - Log Analytics Workspaces (Microsoft Azure)
 - Kusto Query Language (KQL)

 ---

 ## Scenario
 In early October 2025, several **intern and employee machines** in the Helpdesk department began showing suspicious behavior.
 Multiple systems executed programs directly from their **Downloads** directories — an abnormal pattern for enterprise devices.
 These executables shared similar names such as *desk*, *help*, *support*, and *tool*, indicating a deceptive “Helpdesk Utility” lure designed to trick users into running malicious files.

 The investigation aimed to **identify the initial point of compromise**, **analyze attacker behavior across stages**, and **eradicate persistence mechanisms** used to maintain access within the environment.

 ---

 ## High-Level IoC Discovery Plan
 - Check **DeviceProcessEvents** to identify the suspicious machine, execution chain, and reconnaissance activity.
 - Check **DeviceFileEvents** to locate tampering, artifact creation, and planted narrative files.
 - Check **DeviceNetworkEvents** to track outbound communication and exfiltration attempts.

 ---

 ## Starting Point
 The issue began in the first half of October.
-Using DeviceProcessEvents, we searched for any executables launched from the Downloads folder that contained helpdesk-related keywords.
+Using **DeviceProcessEvents**, we searched for any executables launched from the Downloads folder that contained helpdesk-related keywords.
 This helped pinpoint the most suspicious endpoint for deeper investigation.

 ```kql
 DeviceProcessEvents